 • Impounded vehicle

-If you are driving without insurance and are in an accident in New York, the state may suspend your license and registration for at least one year, and you could face fines as much as $1,500, plus a $750 civil penalty to restore your license.
+If you are driving without insurance and are in an accident in New York, the state may suspend your license and registration for at least one year, and you could face fines as much as $1,500, plus a $750 civil penalty to restore your driving privileges.

 Additional auto insurance coverage options in New York

-In addition to the required liability, PIP and uninsured motorist coverages, there are other coverage options that may benefit you.
-Costs for these types of coverages vary by insurer and can be impacted by factors such as the type of vehicle you drive and your driving record.
+In addition to liability, PIP and uninsured motorist coverage, there are other coverage options that may benefit you.
+Costs for these types of coverage vary by insurer and can be impacted by factors such as the type of vehicle you drive and your driving record, among other things.

-• Collision: This optional coverage helps pay for damages to your car following a covered accident with other vehicles or a stationary object.
+• Collision: This optional coverage helps pay for damage to your car following a covered accident with other vehicles or a stationary object.

-• Medical payments: Optional in New York, medical payments coverage will augment your other coverages, such as PIP, and help pay for medical costs incurred in an accident.
+• Medical payments: Optional in New York, medical payments coverage will augment other coverage, such as PIP, and help pay for medical costs incurred in an accident.
 These might include hospital stays, surgery, ambulance costs or other medical expenses.

 • Gap coverage: If you have a new car and owe more on the loan than the vehicle is worth, gap coverage will help pay off the loan if your car is stolen or totaled.
 This coverage may be useful because your collision or comprehensive will only pay the depreciated value of the car.